 You will not receive your original check back.
 We will destroy your original check, but will keep a copy of it.
 If USCIS cannot process the EFT for technical reasons, you authorize us to process the copy in place of your original check.
-If your check is returned as unpayable, we will re-submit the payment to the financial institution one time.
-If the check is returned as unpayable, we may reject your petition.
+If your check is returned as unpayable, we may reject your petition.